 Small museums, housed in separate buildings along Shenandoah and High Streets along the riverfront in the “Lower Town,” trace the various strands of the town’s past.
 From the Shenandoah River, the Appalachian Trail (AT) winds south down what the third president called “one of the most stupendous scenes in Nature,” Jefferson’s Rock.
 Crossing the Potomac River to the north, the AT climbs up to Maryland Heights for more spectacular vistas.

-Especially in summer, when cars are banned from lower Harpers Ferry, the best first stop is the small visitors center (304/535-6029, daily, $5) above the town along US-340.
-Park here and take one of the frequent free shuttles down to the historic area.
+Especially in summer, the best first stop is the small visitors center (304/535-6029, daily, $5 per person, $10 per vehicle) above the town along US-340.
+Park here and take one of the frequent free shuttles down to the historic area, as parking elsewhere is limited.
 Although most of Harpers Ferry is preserved as a historic site, there is considerable pressure to “develop” surrounding lands, so get here while it’s still nice.
-The eastern portions along the Potomac riverfront have remained in private hands, and here you can indulge your taste for fast food, wax museums, and schlocky souvenirs.
-There’s excellent cycling, a couple of companies offer white-water rafting trips, and for another sort of adventure you can head down to the very cute, red clapboard depot and hop onboard one of the Amtrak/MARC trains, which serve Washington, D.C., on a very limited schedule.
-To get the most out of a visit, stay overnight at the lovingly restored, circa-1790s, Federal-style, brick-fronted Jackson Rose Bed and Breakfast (1167 W. Washington St., 304/535-1528, $135 and up).
+The eastern portions along the Potomac riverfront have remained in private hands, and here you can indulge your taste for American food, wax museums, and schlocky souvenirs.
+There’s excellent cycling, a couple of companies offer white-water rafting trips, and for another sort of adventure, you can head down to the cute red clapboard depot and hop aboard one of the Amtrak/MARC trains, which run to Washington DC on a limited schedule.
+To get the most out of a visit, stay overnight at the lovingly restored, circa-1790s, Federal-style brick-fronted Jackson Rose Bed and Breakfast (1167 W. Washington St., 304/535-1528, $140 and up).